stacyburris/stacyburris/README.md

 </div>

-### <div align="center">I'm Stacy, a highly-motivated team focused developer 👩🏼‍💻 seeking an entry-level opportunity for a software engineering role 🦋</div>
+### <div align="center">I'm Stacy, team focused developer 👩🏼‍💻 seeking an entry-level opportunity for a software engineering role 🦋</div>

 - 🔭 I’m currently working on [Cosmic Deluxe Adventure LTD](https://github.com/Cosmic-Deluxe-Adventure-Limited/CosmicDeluxeAdventureLTD)

 - 🌱 I’m currently learning Typescript

 - ❓ Ask me about anything you might be curious about.
-Always here for a great discussion and opotunity to learn something new
+Always here for a great discussion to learn something new!

-- ⚡ Fun fact: I might be obsessed with the color yellow...also I can never decide between coffee ☕️ or tea 🫖 ...usually coffee is the winner though ✨
+- ⚡ Fun fact: I might be obsessed with the color 🟡...also I can never decide between ☕️ or 🫖 ...usually ☕️ is the winner though ✨ Anyone with me? 😅

 <br/>